Today's Monday • 25 mins read

 Musonius Rufus (30-95 CE), one of the four great Stoic philosophers of the Roman Empire, and the man who taught Epictetus, held that controlling one’s appetite is at the foundation of self-control.

 Rufus taught his followers that they should prefer foods that are modestly priced, easy to come by, and healthful to eat.
-His idea was to not spend too much time either shopping for or making food.
+His idea was not to spend too much time either shopping for or making food.

 Rufus asked them to avoid eating slaughtered animals, and instead, sustain on grains, fruits, vegetables, milk, honey, cheese, and the like.